runck014/cartography_and_geovisualization_course/00_intro_to_tech_stack.md

 These lecture notes describe:
 1. setting up a development environment and project structure
 2. providing an overview of HTML, CSS, and JavaScript, including Node.JS, npm, Vite

-3. SVG and HTML Canvas
+In the following weeks, we'll introduce SVG and Canvas.

 # Development Environment